I-M-Iqbal/I-M-Iqbal.github.io/content/_index.md

 Hi all,

-Thank you for taking the time to come to the tiny corner of the internet where I write about legal topics mostly (you might get the occasional book related post too but it will be related to law somehow).
+Thank you for taking the time to come to the tiny corner of the internet where I write about legal topics- mostly.

+There is also an archive section of the website where blog posts that are out of date can be found.

 A bit about me: I have studied law at university.
 As a result I have spent a lot of time thinking about the law and if and when I have coherent thoughts which might be vaguely interesting to someone other than me, they will appear here from time to time.